veronica-python/VeronicaKarelProject/README.md

 ## BeeperRowAdv
   This program makes Karel fill up Street 1 with some beepers already existed.
 ## MoveToTheEnd
+  This file shows how to use while loop to walk to the end of a certain row in karel world.
 ## PotholeFilling
 ## SteepleChase
 ## StepUp